Bushy Park, Dublin

 Bushy Park is a large, 20.5 ha, suburban public park in Terenure, Dublin, Ireland.

 Location

 Although situated mainly in Terenure, and listed by the city council with that address, it stretches to the borders of Rathfarnham and Templeogue.
 It is across the road from Terenure College boys' school and has several entrances.
-The River Dodder passes alongside it, within the Dodder Valley Linear Park, and the high wall of Bushy Park has several access points to the riverside.
+The River Dodder passes alongside it, within the Dodder Valley Linear Park, and the high rear wall of Bushy Park has several access points to the riverside.